TomDillane/bulls_rugby_club/README.md

 The purpose of this website is to provide an online presence for a Rugby club.
 The site will contain information about the club in general, latest fixtures and results and team details.
-Users will have the option to join the club and join a team as a player.
+Users will have the option to join the club.
+This can be as a player where details on gender and playing position are gathered along with a profile pic, or as a volunteer or social member.
 As a player, the user will be able to elect availability for each match.
-As the manager, the user will be able to input games in the schedule, update results and delete games.
+The user that is the "manager", will be able to input games in the schedule, update results and delete games.
+This "manager", will also have visibility on the players availability.

 ## User Stories